Data Centers in Arequipa

 Natural Disaster Risk

-The overall risk profile for Arequipa is Moderate (4.6/10) as of September 2025.
-While the region is geologically active, modern facility construction standards are purpose-built to mitigate these specific hazards.
+The overall risk profile for Arequipa is Moderate (4.6/10) as of January 2026.
+While the region is geologically active, modern facility construction standards are purpose-built to manage these specific hazards.

 - Tsunami (9.1): This is a regional and indirect risk; while Arequipa is high altitude and inland, coastal landing stations for subsea cables are exposed.

-- Epidemic (5.6): In line with regional health exposure levels.
+- Epidemic (5.6): In line with regional health exposure levels as of January 2026.

 - Drought (4.4): Managed through regional water storage and management systems.